 Kettlebell Partner Passing is designed to offer physical and mental benefits beyond those of traditional kettlebell exercises.

 One aim of KPP is to help others enter and sustain an integrated and grounded state of flow- physically, mentally, and spiritually, by playing catch with the kettlebell.

 In simple terms, KPP is throwing a kettlebell back and forth with a partner.
 But when you look closer, you will see there is more to it than meets the eye.

 KPP is a journey to greater depths in life and relationship through communication, cooperation and connection.

 KPP creates a synergy to achieve higher levels of consciousness and fitness together that could not be achieved alone.
 KPP affords endless opportunities for individual growth as well.

 The benefits of this style of training transfer into all areas of life as you discover the gems of wisdom fundamental to the Kettlebell Partner Passing system.

 INCEPTION OF KPP

-Fourteen years ago, on the set of the DVD Kettlebell Basics for Strength Coaches and Personal Trainers, Brett Jones and I passed a kettlebell for the first time.
-That day, on video, we captured the inception of what I would eventually develop into KPP with the help of friends.
+Filming on the set of Kettlebell Basics for Strength Coaches and Personal Trainers, Brett Jones and I passed a kettlebell back and forth for the first time.
+That day was the inception of what would eventually grow into KPP.